-Class 1b MHC laboratory - Andrews group
+Class 1b MHC laboratory - Andrews

 Key words: NK, Natural Killer cells, white blood cells, class 1b MHC